zaners123/opengl-bullet-framework/README.md

 Some really good (fine, they're just okay) OpenGL/Bullet code examples.

-I'd recommend checking out mostly just the ```/nonEuclidean/main.cpp``` file, since that's the most recent of these ones.
+I'd recommend first taking a look at the ```/nonEuclidean/main.cpp``` file, since that's the most recent of these ones.
 It relies mostly on ```/libs/node/```, which is what I would consider the most useful part of this whole code pile.

 Has stuff like:
  - Instancing